tfzhang006/paper-reading/Generative 3D Part Assembly via Dynamic Graph Learning.md

 	- Encoding each part geometry as a node.
 	- Alternatively updating the edge and node features.
 - Dynamic relation reasoning module
 	- Learning to reason a directed edge-wise weight scalar to indicate the significance of the relation.
-Then, the node feature can be updated via multiplying the wei
+Then, the node feature can be updated via multiplying the weight scalar and edge attribute.
 - Dynamic part aggregation module
+	- A dense node set including all the part nodes.
+A sparse node set crea
+	- Alternatively updating the relation graph between the dense and sparse node sets.
 ## Evaluation

 ## Conclusion